 Assets acquired pursuant to the Agreement on the Sale and Purchase of Immovable and Movable Assets concluded with the legal entity FSH "Komponenta" d.o.o.
 Cuprija - in bankruptcy arising from the granted loan due for payment, the Bank classified in accordance with the Decision of the Executive Board dated 12 April 2016 as non-current assets held for sale.
-The Bank has advertised the above mentioned assets for sale and expects its sale in the near future.

 As of 31 January 2018, Bank purchased movable and immovable property in the amount of RSD 1,032 thousand pursuant to the Agreement on the Sale and Purchase of Immovable and Movable Assets concluded with the legal entity FSH "Komponenta" d.o.o.
-Cuprija - in bankruptcy, and in connection with aforementioned transaction.
+Cuprija - in bankruptcy, and in connection with transaction.
 In 2019, the Bank was registered as the owner of the property and thus increased value of fixed assets for sale.

-A new appraisal was performed on 31 December 2020.
-The estimated value is EUR 2,850,000.00.
+The appraisal was performed on 31 December 2021.
+The estimated value is EUR 2,750,000.00.

-The Bank reduced the carrying amount to its estimated value and reported an expense of RSD 41,412 thousand. (note 14)
+The Bank reduced the carrying amount to its estimated value and reported an expense of RSD 85,766 thousand (Note 14).